Chaz Lucius: International play

 On December 12, 2022, Lucius was named to the United States men's national junior ice hockey team to compete at the 2023 World Junior Ice Hockey Championships.
 During the tournament he recorded five goals and two assists in seven games and won a bronze medal.

+Personal life

+Lucius has one younger brother, Cruz, who also plays hockey.
+Cruz plays as a winger for the Arizona State Sun Devils of the NCAA; he was drafted by the Carolina Hurricanes in 2022 and currently is an unsigned Pittsburgh Penguins prospect following a trade between the two teams.